MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 ms.date: 02/07/2023
 ms.service: mssearch
 ---
-# It all starts with an ASK
+# It all starts with an ask

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]